schelv/rabbitmq-website/site/management.md

 In addition to the `connect-src` CSP header, RabbitMQ also needs the CSP directives `unsafe-eval` `unsafe-inline`, otherwise the OAuth 2.0 functionality may not work.

-### Identity-Provider initiated logon
+### <a id="#idp-initiated-logon" class="anchor" href="#idp-initiated-logon">Identity-Provider initiated logon</a>

 By default, the RabbitMQ Management UI uses the OAuth 2.0 **authorization code flow** to authenticate and authorize users.
 However, there are scenarios where users prefer to be automatically redirected to RabbitMQ without getting involved in additional logon flows.
-By using OAuth2 proxies and web portals, these additional logon flows can be avoided.
+By using OAuth 2.0 proxies and web portals, these additional logon flows can be avoided.
 With a single click, users navigate straight to a RabbitMQ Management UI with a token obtained under the covers.
 This is known as **Identity-Provider initiated logon**.

-RabbitMQ exposes a new setting called `management.oauth_initiated_logon_type` whose default value `sp_initiated`.
+RabbitMQ exposes a setting called `management.oauth_initiated_logon_type` whose default value `sp_initiated`.
 To enable an **Identity-Provider initiated logon** you set it to `idp_initiated`.

 <pre class="lang-ini">